RosboneMako/MakoDistortion2/README.md

 to be.
 There are 6 possible locations.
 Then select the desired pedal from the EFFECT TYPE listbox in the settings area.

+A pedal can be enabled or disabled in the settings area.
+You can also right click the pedal in the signal flow diagram to toggle it on/off.

 MODULATION BLOCK
 ------------------------------------------------------------------